rvindr/Python_Django_Learning/4_sep/readme.md

-I'll incorporate the settings configuration into the `README.md` file.
-Here's the updated version:

----

 # Celery and Redis Integration with Django

 This project demonstrates how to integrate Celery with Redis in a Django application to handle asynchronous tasks.